 Withholding

-If you are single with just one source of income, your withholding is essentially set.
-But if you have multiple jobs, investment income, an employed spouse, or dependents, use the instructions and calculator provided with the W-4.
-Always update it if your situation changes.
+If you are single and have just one source of income, your withholding is essentially set.
+But if you have multiple jobs, investment income, a spouse who is employed, or dependents, it is important to use the instructions and calculator provided with the W-4.
+They will help you determine the appropriate amount to withhold each pay period.

 Benefits

-Health insurance: reducing costs leaves more to build wealth
+Health insurance: reducing costs leaves more money to build wealth

 The long haul